-The history of the Health Council dates back to 1902, when the first ‘Central Health Council’ was founded in accordance with the first Health Act (1901).
+The origins of the Health Council trace back to 1902, when the first ‘Central Health Council’ was founded in accordance with the first Health Act (1901).

-In the years that followed, it became apparent that the dual task – administrative and advisory - was problematic.
+In the years that followed, the dual task – administrative and advisory – proved problematic.
 Although it performed its advisory role well, the Central Health Council failed as an administrative body.
-In 1919 the second Health Act brought a change: the government itself took over the management of the Supervisory Service, and the Central Health Council would henceforth focus exclusively on advising.
+In 1919, the second Health Act brought a change: the government itself took over the management of the Supervisory Service, and the Central Health Council would henceforth focus exclusively on advising.
 From then on, it consisted of scientists and representatives of social and professional organisations, and its name was abbreviated to the Health Council.
 The advice given to the government could relate to both social and scientific issues.

-In 1997, a radical revision of the system of advisory bodies for the Dutch government took place.
-This resulted in a drastic reduction in the number of advisory bodies.
-A revision of the Health Act served at once to consolidate and reinforce the position of the Health Council as a scientific advisory board within the existing order.
+In 1997, a radical revision of the system of advisory bodies for the Dutch government took place, resulting in a drastic reduction in the number of advisory bodies.
+A revision of the Health Act both consolidated and reinforced the position of the Health Council as a scientific advisory board within the existing order.
 The Council was given the task of informing not only the government but also parliament about the latest knowledge in the field of public health.
-Traditionally, this field of activities has also embraced issues such as nutrition, environmental protection and occupational hygiene, and, more recently, the evaluation of permit applications for medical population screening.
+Traditionally, this has also included subjects such as nutrition, environmental protection and occupational hygiene, and more recently the evaluation of permit applications for medical population screening was added.